QuantumCores/TenXEmpires/.ai/PRD.md

 - Save/load success rate ≥ 99% for valid requests.
 - Schema gate blocks 100% of incompatible loads; zero corrupt loads.
-- Delete-account and retention purges complete within SLA and remove targets.
+- Delete-account and retention purges complete within SLA and remove targeted game data and saves; analytics are excluded by design.

 Security and Compliance